On Bisimulations for Description Logics: Minimizing Interpretations

 \section{Minimizing Interpretations}

-In this section, we adapt Hopcroft's automaton minimization algorithm~\cite{Hopcroft71} to computing the partition corresponding to $\simLP$ for the case when $\mI$ is finite.
+In this section, we adapt Hopcroft's automaton minimization algorithm~\cite{Hopcroft71} and the Paige-Tarjan algorithm~\cite{PaigeT87} to obtain efficient algorithms for computing the partition corresponding to the equivalence relation $\simLP$ for the case when $\mI$ is finite.
 The partition is used to minimize $\mI$ to obtain $\mIq$ for the case $\{Q,\Self\} \cap \Phi = \emptyset$, or $\mIqQS$ for the other case.
-We do not require any restrictions on $\Phi$.
+We do not require any restrictions on~$\Phi$.

-The similarity between minimizing automata and minimizing interpretations relies on that equivalence between two states in a finite deterministic automaton is similar to $\mLP$-equivalence between two objects (i.e.\ elements of the domain) of an interpretation.
-The alphabet $\Sigma$ of an automaton corresponds to $\RN$ in the case $I \notin \Phi$, and corresponds to $\RNpm$ in the other case.
-There are two differences: \begin{itemize} \item In the case $Q \in \Phi$, objects $x$ and $x'$ in a block $X$ should be separated by using a block $Y$ and a basic role $R$ (like a symbol of the alphabet) also in the case when the numbers of edges connecting $x$ and $x'$ to $Y$ via $R$ are different.